 Formerly the National Indoor Arena (NIA), the Barclaycard Arena is a great space where you’ll find everything from international indoor athletics to live music acts.
 With room for up to 15,800, the Arena has played host to major events including Gladiators, WWF and annual gaming conventions.

-The Genting Arena, previously known as the LG Arena, is part of the National Exhibition Centre (NEC).
+The Resorts World Arena, previously known as the Genting Arena, is part of the National Exhibition Centre (NEC).
 Able to adapt to both large scale and more intimate events, this venue has hosted everything from X Factor auditions and daredevil stunts to international music stars and comedians.
 Coming to watch a show?
 There’s a Premier Inn near to the NEC ready and waiting to get your event off to a great start.

 Birmingham has plenty to offer sport fans.
 Whether you love cricket, rugby, football or athletics, you’ll find something to cheer about in Brum.